Prostitution law: Developed vs. developing countries

 "By 1975, Thailand, with the help of World Bank economists, had instituted a National Plan of Tourist Development, which specifically underwrote the sex industry...
-Without directly subsidising prostitution, the Act [the Entertainment Places Act] referred repeatedly to the personal services' sector.
-According to Thai feminist Sukyana Hantrakul, the law 'was enacted to pave the way for whorehouses to be legalised in the guise of massage parlours, bars, nightclubs, tea houses, etc." With particular reference to children, the United Nations Convention on the Rights of the Child creates specific obligations.
+Without directly subsidising prostitution, the Act [the Entertainment Places Act] referred repeatedly to the personal services sector.
+According to Thai feminist Sukyana Hantrakul, the law 'was enacted to pave the way for whorehouses to be legalised in the guise of massage parlours, bars, nightclubs, tea houses, etc." The United Nations Convention on the Rights of the Child creates specific obligations for the protection of children from sexual exploitation.
 Article 34 stipulates that:

 State Parties undertake to protect the child from all forms of sexual exploitation and sexual abuse.
 For these purposes, State Parties shall, in particular, take all appropriate national, bilateral, and multilateral measures to prevent:

 The inducement or coercion of a child to engage in any unlawful sexual activity.

 The exploitative use of children in prostitution or other unlawful sexual practices.

 The exploitative use of children in pornographic performances and materials.